 Developing property within a city requires recognition that there is an existing built-up urban environment.
 In reviewing new development, the City's goal is to promote a synergy between the arrangement and design of existing buildings and neighborhoods, public spaces, transport systems, services, infrastructure, and amenities.
-Planners, developers and decision-makers must consider the existing urban environment during project planning and design, as well as urban design principles that are desired within a specific urban neighborhood.
+Planners, including developers and decision-makers alike, must consider the existing urban environment during project planning and design, as well as urban design principles (guidelines) that provide information to the developer and review authority regarding the nature of the design theme and principles that are desired within a specific urban neighborhood.